Welcome

 Inner Circle Meeting Notes Wrinting and Videos Quezzes and Puzzles

 The discounted price per seat is $65 and orders will be processed on a first-come, first-served basis.
 If we run out of tickets we’ll try to get another block, but unfortunately we can’t guarantee more seats will be available.
 To reserve your seats and get information on how to pay, email Carla Coupe.
 The deadline for payment is Monday, November 4.
-Your confirmation will include your seat numbers and information on purchasing discounted parking.
+Your confirmation will include your seat number(s).
 Unless you hear otherwise, tickets will be held at the theater and can be picked up at Will Call.
 Arena Stage is located at 1101 6th Street in Southwest Washington, and the nearest Metro station is Waterfront on the Green Line.
 Uber or Lyft may be a good option for some.

 We are waiting to find out whether the Arena Café will be open after the talk-back for more socializing, but in any event there are plenty of excellent restaurants along the newly-developed Southwest waterfront for a post-show dinner.
 So plan to join the Red Circle and playwright Ken Ludwig as Poirot springs into action to unmask a killer who could strike again at any moment!